leynos/lag-complexity/docs/lag-complexity-function-design.md

 - Implement the `with_redaction_hook` method for PII scrubbing.
 - Write comprehensive `rustdoc` documentation for all public APIs, including detailed usage examples.
-- Finalise the `README.md` to include installation instructions, usage examples, and links to benchmarks and evaluation reports.
+- Finalize the `README.md` to include installation instructions, usage examples, and links to benchmarks and evaluation reports.
 - **Acceptance Criteria:**